jayspeidell/jayspeidell.github.io/_portfolio/project1-toxic-comments.md

 0.9 | 0.8019
 1.0 | 0.8015

-The weight of the features transformed by Naive Bayes doesn’t have much effect of the model’s performance.
+The weight of the features transformed by Naive Bayes doesn’t have much effect of the model’s performance, only about a 0.006% gain between 0.1 and 1.0.
+But at 1.0, it offers a nice 1.31% versus without it.
+My takeaway is that the information that this transformation introduces isn't impacted much by the weight given to it, at least when combined with the SVM algorithm.

 ### Step 3: SVM Parameter Tuning
 #### Parameter 1: Kernel